raspberrychris/cryptotravellers/content/blog/6-tips-and-tricks-for-beginners-of-cryptocurrency-the-basics.md

 ## 2. Don't share Personal Information unless you have to

-Bitcoin transactions are made anonymously so there is no need for any personal information unless you choose to provide it, which can be helpful if you want to make larger purchases or withdrawals.
+Bitcoin transactions [are not completely anonymous](https://bitcoin.org/en/you-need-to-know) so there is no need for any personal information unless you choose to provide it, which can be helpful if you want to make larger purchases or withdrawals.

-## 3. Bear in mind Bitcoin transactions are impossible to undo
+## 3. Bear in mind Bitcoin transactions are practically impossible to undo

-Bitcoin transactions are impossible to undo once they have been submitted and confirmed by miners on the network, meaning that it's unwise to spend the same bitcoin twice.
+Bitcoin transactions are practically impossible to undo once they have been submitted and confirmed, be careful!

 ## 3. Store your Bitcoin Offline

-Bitcoins can be stored offline in a digital wallet that has been created, we recommend using the Trezor Model T or Ledger hardware wallets.
+Bitcoin can be stored offline in a digital wallet that has been created, we recommend using the [Trezor Model T](/link/trezor-model-t) or [Ledger](/link/ledger) hardware wallets.

 ## 4. Don't Keep all your bitcoins in one place